Federal drug policy of the United States: Enforcement

 The Food and Drug Administration is responsible for regulating consumer and prescription drugs.
 The Drug Enforcement Administration is responsible for enforcing the Controlled Substances Act.
 Under the Controlled Substances Act, illicit drugs are classified under five Schedules, with Schedule I being the most severe.
 A drug's classification is determined by weighing its potential medical uses against its potential for abuse.
 The scheduling for the Controlled Substance Act can be changed by Congress or the DEA.
 The most common way for the scheduling of a substance to be changed is through legislation done by Congress.
-A substance can be changed to be placed in the control section, be removed from the control section, or have its classification changed.Enforcement of American drug policy has been criticized as disproportionately targeting racial minorities.
+A substance can be changed to be placed in the control section, be removed from the control section, or have its classification changed.
+Enforcement of American drug policy has been criticized as disproportionately targeting racial minorities.

 Definitions of each schedule is as follows, Schedule I: High potential of abuse and are not acceptable for medical purposes.

 Schedule II: High potential of abuse but are acceptable for medical purposes.
 The abuse may lead to severe physical and mental dependence.

 Schedule III: Less abusive than schedules I and II and is acceptable for medical purposes.
 The abuse may lead to moderate physical and mental dependence.

 Schedule IV: Low potential compared to schedule III of abuse and acceptable for medical purposes.
 The abuse may lead to limited physical and mental dependence.

 Schedule V: Low potential of abuse compared to schedule IV and acceptable for medical purposes.
 The abuse may lead to limited physical and mental dependence.
 As well as defining each drug through the five different schedules, the Controlled Substance Act also analogues and lists chemicals.
 A substance under the analogue has not been approved by the FDA and is not under one of the five schedules but does chemical similarities to drugs in schedules I and II or has a similar effect as drugs listed in schedules I or II.
 If a substance is a list chemical, it means that the substance should not be consumed by humans but can be used for the creation of controlled substances.
 These chemicals can be divided into two lists that separate them based on their use and importance.

 The Foreign Narcotics Kingpin Designation Act authorizes sanctions against individuals involved with international narcotics trafficking.
 The United States Anti-Doping Agency is responsible for enforcing American anti-doping laws.

+As of 2023, there are over 100,000 yearly deaths from drug overdoses in the United States.
+Today, there exists a bipartisan agreement that change is needed.
+This new school of thought involves prevention measures and safe access to supplies, like needles.
+Many states have even passed legislation decriminalizing fentanyl testing strips.
+Although support isn't universal, this less-harsh approach to drug enforcement is a hopeful attempt to reduce drug related deaths in the United States.